Network licence conditions

 11: Regulatory accounts

-Network Rail must provide us with information so that we can determine the licence holder's access charges and monitor its financial performance and financial position against our determination assumptions.
+Network Rail must provide us with information so that we can determine its access charges and monitor its financial performance and financial position against our periodic review determination.
 Network Rail must prepare these statements in accordance with our Regulatory Accounting guidelines.

 12: Annual and periodic returns